Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 #### Delete a chat message

-Use `updateMessage` to update a chat message identified by chatThreadId and chatMessageId.
+Use `updateMessage` to update a chat message identified by chatMessageId.
 `chatMessageId` is the unique ID of the chat message.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L196-L197 -->